-Will my bar code work with Amazon, eBay, Google, etc.?
+Will my bar code work with Amazon, eBay, Google, Etsy etc.?

-All of our GTIN's are from GS1-USA and specifically from before 2002, which is how you can legally own them and use them as you desire.
-Some stores may have arbitrary "invented" rules and you would need to check with the store first to make sure they follow the standards that GS1 operates on.
+All of our GTIN inventory comes from GS1-USA, specifically before 2002.
+This is how you can legally own them vs renting them.
+Some stores may have custom, arbitrary rules and you would need to check with the store first to make sure they follow the standards that GS1 operates on.

 A note on Amazon: